-To the pre-schooler, life is a whimsical adventure full of gooey play dough, colourful drawings, stories, songs and play.
-Each activity holds intrigue and every escapade a new lesson.
-Informal learning goes hand in hand with play since everything they need to know is right under their noses.
-Even though your child may seem to spend the day hanging from the highest beam in the playground, his teacher will be monitoring his interests as a launching point for new learning.
-Most importantly, she’ll slowly start guiding him from self-directed play to more focused, formal activities, paving the way for the transition to primary school.
-Your child’s social world will expand as he learns to communicate with adults and children in an environment full of new sights, sounds, activities and people.
-Along the way he will learn to share, take turns, compromise and cooperate within a group.
-You’ll see him develop into an independent, confident, social being, fond of other children’s company and eager to express his ideas and feelings.
-We share some of the steps your child will take during what are surely some of the best years in his life.
+To the pre-schooler, life is a whimsical adventure full of gooey play dough, colourful drawings, stories, songs, and play.
+Informal learning goes hand in hand with play as each activity holds intrigue and a new lesson.
+Our teachers monitor each child’s interests as a launching point for new learning and guide them from self-directed play to more focused, formal activities, paving the way for the transition to primary school.
+Along the way your child’s social world will expand as they learn to share, take turns, compromise, and cooperate within a group.
+You’ll see them develop into independent, confident, social beings, fond of other children’s company and eager to express their ideas and feelings.

 - Social Studies (the study of humans and their relationship to the environment),